Frequency-switching Array Enhanced Physical-Layer Security in Terahertz Bands: A Movable Antenna Perspective: Proposed Solution to Problem (P1)

-In this section, since the optimized variables $\{\mathbf{w}_{\rm B}, \boldsymbol{\Delta_f}, f_{\rm c}\}$ are intricately coupled, we propose an effective algorithm to solve Problem (P1) based on the block coordinate descent (BCD) technique and gradient ascent (GA) methods.
-Specifically, we decompose (P1) into three subproblems, which \emph{iteratively} optimize the transmit beamformer, FIV and carrier frequency, respectively.
+In this section, we propose an efficient algorithm to solve Problem (P1) by using the BCD and PGA methods.
+Specifically, we decompose (P1) into three subproblems, which \emph{alternately} optimize the transmit beamformer, FIV and carrier frequency, respectively.